Industrial espionage: Soviet system

-A secret report from the Military-Industrial Commission of the USSR (VPK), from 1979–80, detailed how spetsinformatsiya (специнформация, "special records") could be utilised in twelve different military industrial areas.
+A secret report from the Military-Industrial Commission of the USSR (VPK), from 1979 to 1980, detailed how spetsinformatsiya (специнформация, "special records") could be utilised in twelve different military industrial areas.
 Writing in the Bulletin of the Atomic Scientists, Philip Hanson detailed a spetsinformatsiya system in which 12 industrial branch ministries formulated requests for information to aid technological development in their military programs.
 Acquisition plans were described as operating on 2-year and 5-year cycles with about 3000 tasks underway each year.
 Efforts were aimed at civilian and military industrial targets, such as in the petrochemical industries.
 Some information was gathered to compare Soviet technological advancement with that of their competitors.
 Much unclassified information was also gathered, blurring the boundary with "competitive intelligence".

 The Soviet military was recognised as making much better use of acquired information than civilian industries, where their record in replicating and developing industrial technology was poor.

 Legacy of Cold War espionage

-Following the demise of the Soviet Union and the end of the Cold War, commentators, including the US Congressional Intelligence Committee, noted a redirection amongst the espionage community from military to industrial targets, with Western and former communist countries making use of "underemployed" spies and expanding programs directed at stealing such information.
+Following the demise of the Soviet Union and the end of the Cold War, commentators, including the US Congressional Intelligence Committee, noted a redirection amongst the espionage community from military to industrial targets, with Western and former communist countries making use of "underemployed" spies and expanding programs directed at stealing information.

 The legacy of Cold War spying included not just the redirection of personnel but the use of spying apparatus such as computer databases, scanners for eavesdropping, spy satellites, bugs and wires.